A BRIEF HISTORY OF NEW ORLEANS, USA

 In 1800 Spain gave Louisiana back to France.
 In 1803 Napoleon sold it to the USA.
 In 1812 Louisiana was admitted to the union.
 The same year, 1812 the first steamboat arrived in New Orleans.
 Then on 8 January 1815 during the War of 1812 British troops attempted to take New Orleans but they were defeated and were forced to retreat.

 After the war the population of New Orleans grew rapidly.
-Steamboats made trade along the Mississippi much faster and as a result New Orleans thrived.
+Steamboats made trade along the Mississippi much faster and as a result, New Orleans thrived.
 By 1840 it was the second-largest port in the USA.
 However, in the 1830s a distinct American section was built separately from the French Quarter.
 By 1840 New Orleans was the fourth largest city in the USA.
 French, German and Irish immigrants flocked to the city.
 By 1860 New Orleans had a population of 168,000.
 The huge rise in population was despite outbreaks of yellow fever.
 The worst outbreak in 1853 killed more than 10% of the population.
 There was another epidemic of yellow fever in New Orleans in 1878.
 Meanwhile, the first Jewish synagogue was built in New Orleans in 1828.

 In 1861 Louisiana ceded from the Union.
-However on 1 May 1862 Union forces occupied New Orleans and they held if for the rest of the American Civil War.
+However, on 1 May 1862 Union forces occupied New Orleans and they held if for the rest of the American Civil War.
 After the war, New Orleans suffered from animosity between the races.
-On 30 July 1866 a race riot broke out by Mechanics Institute.
-In September 1874 an organisation called the White League fought with the police in New Orleans and troops were sent to restore order.
+On 30 July 1866, a race riot broke out by Mechanics Institute.
+In September 1874 an organization called the White League fought with the police in New Orleans and troops were sent to restore order.
 The troops were withdrawn in 1877.

 In 1896 a man named Homer Plessy challenged Louisiana's segregation laws.
 However, the supreme court upheld the principle of segregation.